 CADPXS Shield-550 Air Scrubber

-Best for Odor Removal
+Best Value for Professionals

-- 99.97% at 0.3µm
+- 99.97%

 Best Air Scrubber For Smoke Review